It's the Season for Sharing Love

-I was adopted at 3-days old and my new parents were terrific; I was very lucky.
-My folks were only 8th grade educated and were very simple people.
+I was adopted at 3-days old and my new parents were the perfect ones for me, any surprise?
+They helped set the tone for the rest of my life, what I was to learn and how I was to grow.
+They didn't teach any of those things, they were just the environment that made "me" possible.
+My folks were only 8th grade educated and were sweet and simple people.
 My dad was a boilermaker welder and my mom was a homemaker.
 They had friends galore because mom was a wonderful listener and my dad was the kind of guy who would do anything for a friend.

-After Jon went off to college and eventually went out on his own, he came home every Christmas Eve and slept in his old room so he could come downstairs and open his stocking first thing.
+After Jon went off to college and eventually out on his own, he came home every Christmas Eve and slept in his old room so he could come downstairs and open his stocking first thing.
 He did that every year until he married.
 Even after that, that ginormous stocking remained a tradition in our family and when his wife, Jodie, became part of the group, she had one too.

 Anyway, one year, when Jon was still single, he decided that after mass on Christmas Eve, he was going to spend the night at a friends’ house and said he’d be back in the morning to dive into his stocking, open his other gifts and celebrate the day with us.

 “What stocking?”
 I said with absolutely no expression.
 “Those aren't my stockings, Santa delivers them and when he flies over the house he looks down—he drops off the stockings to whoever he sees sleeping in our beds.
 If you’re not here, I’m not sure what he’ll do.”

 “Of course, I’ll be here.” he quipped.

-Jon didn't even questions my response because he loved Santa being involved, too, and absolutely nothing would stand in the way of his magnificent stocking experience each Christmas morning.
+Jon didn't even questions my response because he loved Santa being involved, too, and absolutely nothing would stand in the way of his magnificent stocking experience on Christmas morning.
 Actually, I have a photo of Jon about 40-years old – probably the last time I did the large stocking for him – holding that huge stocking between his knees with a huge Cheshire Cat grin on his face, ready to once again embark on one of his favorite experiences.
-I love that photo.
+I adore that photo.